Outsourcing and Third Party Compliance Policy (ISP-04)

 All contracts for the supply of services to the University by external suppliers must be monitored and reviewed to ensure that information security requirements are satisfied.

-3.5 Data Protection Act
+3.5 UK Data Protection Law

 The Data Protection Impact Assessment (DPIA) screening process must be completed at the outset of any project that will potentially involve data classified as Confidential and above being accessed by a third party.
 Any outsourcing arrangement involving the transfer of data classified as Confidential and above to a third party must include the acceptance of the University’s standard personal data processing terms or a negotiated equivalent incorporating the same standards.
 All contracts that require the processing of personal data must have an agreed purpose and lawful basis for processing that data.